Xilinx/vmk180-trd/docs/source/docs/platform1/platform1_landing.rst

 * Video being captured from MIPI image sensor, processed with an accelerator and displayed on a HDMI monitor connected to vmk180 board.
 * Video being captured from MIPI image sensor on the board, processed (optionally) with an accelerator, sent to a x86 host machine (root complex) via PCIe and displayed on a monitor connected to the host machine.
-* Video frames being transferred from a file on the host machine to the VMK180 evaluation board (endpoint) through the PCIe QDMA bridge interface,processed (optionally) with an accelerator, sent back to host and displayed on a monitor connected to the host machine. .
+* Video frames being transferred from a file on the host machine to the VMK180 evaluation board (endpoint) through the PCIe QDMA bridge interface, processed (optionally) with an accelerator, sent back to host and displayed on a monitor connected to the host machine. .

 Accelerator functions can be added to this platform using Vitis platform.
 Supported acceleration function in this design is a 2D Filter.